 3. Arrange the Living Room

-This one of our 5 frugal ways to stage your townhouse for sale in Nashville involves no expense, only a little elbow grease.
+This one of our 5 frugal ways to stage your townhouse for sale in Franklin, Nashville, or Brentwood involves no expense, only a little elbow grease.
 Don’t leave the main living area or living room empty or close to empty.
 Buyers need to be able to envision their furniture and belongings in the room, and an empty room gives them no point of reference to be able to do that.